-- 1. Sequential language learners-eligibility should be determined based on the articulation skills in the native language.
+- the articulation skills in the native language.
 (Not based on their English sound production).
 If articulation errors in the primary language do not exist, articulation impairment does not exist. - 2.
 Simultaneous language learners-eligibility should be determined based on the sound development of the languages functionally used before age three.